dhis2-metadata/VC_IRS_CAMPAIGN/docs/vc_irs_campaign-design.md

 | Status            | Tick box to complete the event registration      |
 | Comment       | Writing box to allow any kind of reporting of additional accompanying notes       |

-### Data elements

-The full list of data elements is available in the [Metadata Reference File](resources/VC-IRS-CAMPAIGN.xlsx).

 ## Event details

 ### New event registration